TritonDataCenter/statemap/README.md

 In addition, the metadata can contain the following optional fields are
 optional:

-- `title`: The title of the statemap.
+- `title`: The title of the statemap, such that it can meaningfully be in the clause "statemap of `title` activity."

 - `host`: The host on which the data was gathered.